Research & Economic Analysis

 Methodology

-These results are based on 662 responses received from June 4 to 14 from a stratified random sample of CFIB members to a controlled-access web survey.
-Findings are statistically accurate to +/- 3.8 per cent 19 times in 20.
+These results are based on 872 responses received from November 5 to 13 from a stratified random sample of CFIB members to a controlled-access web survey.
+Findings are statistically accurate to +/- 3.3 per cent 19 times in 20.
 Every new month, the entire series of indicators is recalculated for the previous month to include all survey responses received in that previous month.
 Measured on a scale between 0 and 100, an index above 50 means owners expecting their business’s performance to be stronger over the next three or 12 months outnumber those expecting weaker performance.
-An index level near 65 normally indicates that the economy is growing at its potential.
+Provincial results are based on 3-months moving averages, except for PEI and NL which are based on 12-months moving averages.
+Sectoral results, except retail, are based on 3-months moving averages.
+Therefore the provincial and sectoral charts may not show the same movements as the aggregate Canada data.

-The next Business Barometer will be released on July 25, 2024.
+The next Business Barometer will be released before December 25, 2024.

 Andreea Bourgeois, Director of Economics